 In that case, a classified site is a great option.
 A few of the above sites have classifieds in addition to auctions, but the ones below are strictly or mostly classifieds.

-GunsAmerica is a pretty straightforward site with both auction and regular classified listings, but most of their listings are classifieds, which is why I placed them in this section.
+GunsAmerica is a pretty straightforward site with both auction and regular classified listings.
+But most of their listings are classifieds, which is why they sit in this section.

-Like with GunBroker, these are private sales, so there’s a risk of scams, especially from non-dealer sellers.
+Similar to GunBroker, these are private sales, so there’s a risk of scams, especially from non-dealers.

-GunsAmerica allows for feedback on sellers, but sellers can choose to hide the feedback given to them, so don’t assume that a lack of feedback means that no one’s been upset enough with the seller to give feedback.
+GunsAmerica allows for feedback on sellers, but sellers can choose to hide the feedback.
+So don’t assume that a lack of feedback means everything is a-okay.

-However, GunsAmerica does allow you to add what they call “enhancements” that help your listing get more attention or can help incentivize people to spend more for a fee upon listing.
+However, GunsAmerica does allow you to add what they call “enhancements.”
+These help your listing get more attention or incentivize people to spend more for a fee upon listing.

-The exact amount of the various fees depends on what membership level you go with.
+The exact amount of the fees depend on what membership level you go with.

-If you’re just looking to offload a gun here or there, the Basic option will do you just fine, while the Trusted Seller option is for people selling five or more guns a month.
+If you’re just looking to offload a gun here or there, the basic option works fine.
+Alternatively, the trusted seller option works best for people selling five or more guns a month.